Elie-1996/Animation-NN/README.md

 Starting from week 6, I will try to work at least 2 days every-week to make up for lost time.
 # Week 6:
 2-day workload this week.
-* Created a Slack Channel + Invited Roee to Channel.
+* Created a Slack Channel + Invited Roi to Channel.
 * Setup a Github + Github Projects TODO list (can be found under Projects).
 * Updated TODOs in Github Projects.
 * Setup the Environment: Installed Unity, Visual Studio, C#, PyCharm, Conda, CUDA tools, GeForceExperience, Python, and Pytorch.